fac27/card-clash/README.md

 - A new round is launched for the user to battle again

-- Currently the game crashes after 5 rounds - we would hope to have a restart button to deal again
+- Currently the game crashes after 5 rounds - a future iteration would include a restart button to deal again

 ## Installation